 Most practices are asking patients to request repeat prescriptions online, where it is possible for the patient to do so.
 You can also now order repeat prescriptions using the NHS App - see other box.

-Refer to your GP practice’s website for further information for the process at your practice.
+Refer to your practice’s website for further information for the process at your practice.

 If you can use online ordering please do - this will help keep phone lines open for people who cannot use digital options.